Samer-Alshaer/To-Do-List/README.md

 # To-Do-List
-To Do List  I used rest Vuejs
+To Do List  I used Vuejs

 Click to visit website: https://samer-alshaer.github.io/To-Do-List